cafeduke/cafeduke.github.io/_posts/git/2018-05-23-git-essentials.md

 This approach ensures that files are stored remotely and are safe.
 However if multiple developers are merging commits into the master.
 The master will be interleaved with commits from various feature developers.
 By the time a developer has completed his next commit, the remote master `origin/master` will be filled with commits from other developers.
 He may have to resolve conflicts with all these other commits before he could push his commit to `origin/master`.
 This will make development chaotic.

-## Persist commits in custom branch
+## Persist commits in feature branch

 A branch is independent development line.